ajmwagar/ufo/README.md

 __FYI: this is still a WIP, the traits and structs exist, but examples and documentation are lacking...
 Proceed with caution.__

+__NOTE: I broke my only quadcopter.
+When I get a new one, I will continue to work on this library.
+Until then I will accept pull requests and issues, but no active development will happen.__

 ## Goals

 1. Build an extensible modular library that can support an infinite number of UAVs.